What is oxidation?

 An antioxidant: vitamin C

 Antioxidants are important because they are able to react with free radicals, turning them into unreactive species.
-The removal of reactive oxygen-centred radicals, helps to protect our body from oxidative damage, and nature has different ways of doing this, including using antioxidants.
-Vitamin C, or ascorbic acid, is a type of antioxidant.
+The removal of reactive oxygen-centred radicals helps to protect our body from oxidative damage, and nature has different ways of doing this, including using antioxidants.
+Vitamin C, or ascorbic acid, is a type of antioxidant (which has the structure shown below).

 Working in harmony

-Vitamin C works in harmony with vitamin E to protect the body from oxidative damage.
+Vitamin C works in harmony with vitamin E (which has the structure shown below) to protect the body from oxidative damage.
 Vitamin E is another antioxidant.
 While vitamin C is water soluble and is important for tissue growth and repair, vitamin E is fat soluble and plays an important role in protecting cell walls from damage caused by oxygen-centred radicals (e.g. RO•), which are formed as by-products of metabolism (the chemical processes that occur within a living organism in order to maintain life).

 Vitamin E donates a hydrogen atom to a reactive oxygen-centred radical (RO•) forming an alcohol, ROH, and a vitamin E radical (an aroxyl radical, ArO•), which is much less reactive (destructive).
 The vitamin E radical can then abstract a hydrogen atom from vitamin C, forming a vitamin C radical, which is converted back into vitamin C by an enzyme; the cycle then continues ensuring that cells are protected from oxidative damage.